 IFRS and GAAP accounting also differ when it comes to inventory write-down reversals.
 In GAAP, the amount of the write-down cannot be reversed.
 However, under IFRS, the amount of the write-down can be reversed.

 Extraordinary or unusual items are included in the income statement and not segregated under IFRS.
 While, under GAAP, they are separated and shown below the net income portion of the income statement.

 When it comes to intangible assets, IFRS takes into account whether an asset will have a future economic benefit as a way of assessing the value.
 Intangible assets measured under GAAP are recognized at the fair market value and nothing more.

 In fixed assets, companies using GAAP accounting must value these assets using the cost model.
 IFRS uses a different model for fixed assets called the revaluation model.

 Development costs can be capitalized under IFRS, as long as certain criteria are met.
 With GAAP, development costs are not allowed to be capitalized.

 10. Quality Characteristics

-Finally, the qualitative characteristics to how the accounting methods function.
-GAAP works within a hierarchy of characteristics, such as relevance, reliability, comparability and understandability, to make informed decisions based on user-specific circumstances.
-IFRS also works with the same characteristics, but with the exception that decisions cannot be made on the specific circumstances of an individual.
+Finally, the qualitative characteristics of how the accounting methods function.
+GAAP uses a hierarchy of characteristics, such as relevance, reliability, comparability and understandability, to make informed decisions based on user-specific circumstances.
+IFRS also works with the same characteristics, except that decisions cannot be made based on an individual’s specific circumstances.

-Join an MBA in Accounting and Finance program to understand explicit instruction in the principles of accounting and all financial standards.
-Get the master’s degree online or part time with Exeed College and Finance for career advancement.
+Join an MBA in Accounting and Finance program to understand explicit instruction in accounting principles and all financial standards.
+Get the master’s degree online or part-time with Exeed College for career advancement.